What Every Couple Needs to Know About Oneness in Marriage

 This week, as you strive to embrace oneness in your marriage, let me encourage you to do two things.

-1. Go see The Song.
-Here’s the official trailer and you can find out if it’s playing near you here.
+1. Watch The Song.
+Here’s the official trailer and you can find out how to watch it here.

 2. Consider this week’s “Embrace Your Marriage” challenge:

 Spend time talking with each other.
 Plan to do something that provokes conversation, like a board game or a walk in the park.

 To which, I’ll go ahead and add, “or watching The Song together.”